keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 # HOW TO RECOGNIZE A CYBER INCIDENT

-> \[!NOTE\]
-> Instructions: Review and retain the indicators that are applicable to your organization.
-Expand the list of indicators as appropriate to your organization.

 A cyber security incident may not be recognized straightaway; however, there may be indicators of a security breach, system compromise, unauthorized activity, or signs of misuse within your environment, or that of your third-party service providers.

-1. Look out for any indication that a security incident has occurred or may be in progress.
+Look out for any indication that a security incident has occurred or may be in progress.
 Some of these are outlined below:

 1. Excessive or unusual log-in and system activity, in particular from any inactive user IDs (user accounts)
 1. Excessive or unusual remote access activity into your business.
 This could relate to staff or third-party providers
 1. The occurrence of any new wireless (Wi-Fi) networks visible or accessible from your environment